Circular economy: Circular business models

 Circular business models can be defined as business models that are closing, narrowing, slowing, intensifying, and dematerializing loops, to minimize the resource inputs into and the waste and emission leakage out of the organizational system.
 This comprises recycling measures (closing), efficiency improvements (narrowing), use phase extensions (slowing), a more intense use phase (intensifying), and the substitution of products by service and software solutions (dematerializing).
 These strategies can be achieved through the purposeful design of material recovery processes and related circular supply chains.
 As illustrated in the Figure, these five approaches to resource loops can also be seen as generic strategies or archetypes of circular business model innovation.
 The development of circular products, circular business models, and, more generally, the circular economy is conditioned upon the affordances of the materials involved, that is the enablement and constraints afforded by these materials to someone engaging with them for circular purposes.
+Circular business models are shaped by institutional alignment, with differences in regulation, infrastructure, norms, and market expectations shifting organisational work across value creation, value delivery, and legitimacy-building.

 Circular business models, as the economic model more broadly, can have different emphases and various objectives, for example: extend the life of materials and products, where possible over multiple 'use cycles'; use a 'waste = food' approach to help recover materials, and ensure those biological materials returned to earth are benign, not toxic; retain the embedded energy, water, and other process inputs in the product and the material for as long as possible; Use systems-thinking approaches in designing solutions; regenerate or at least conserve nature and living systems; push for policies, taxes and market mechanisms that encourage product stewardship, for example 'polluter pays' regulations.

 Circular business models are enabled by circular supply chains.
 In practice, collaboration for circular supply chains can enable the creation, transfer, and/or capture of value stemming from circular business solutions.
 Collaboration in supply chains can extend to downstream and upstream partners, and include existing and new collaboration.
 Similarly, circular supply chain collaboration allows innovation into the circular business model, focusing on its processes, products, or services.